Are you comparing Heating Oil vs. Propane for heating your home?

 6. Coal

+Narrowing alternatives down to two candidates brings you closer to making a decision.
 For example, if you have concluded your choice of heating oil vs. propane, it’s time to focus on the benefits of these two home heat sources.

 Now let’s get down to the nitty-gritty of fuel oil vs. propane.